"Remember the Sabbath day by keeping it holy." Exodus 20:8 NIV

 The fourth commandment focuses on setting aside a time for rest and worship and clearly shows that God is concerned about our time.

-In today's world, time seems to be a real issue for most people.
+In this day and age, time seems to be a real issue for most people.
 We have time management courses and an unending stream of electronic devices to help us organize, schedule and remember.

 God wants us to balance work with rest and worship.
 Even he set aside a day of rest after six days of creation.
 Jesus set aside times to rest away from the crowds.
 And so we need to learn to balance all our busy activities with rest and worship.
 Sabbath means rest.
 God told us to set aside this time because he loves us and knows we need it.
 Without a special time to rest and worship, our focus on God will become dim.
 We will tend to stress out and to suffer physically and emotionally, as well as spiritually.